-(Abstract Sample) Pirani, A., Allen, K.N., Tolan, D.R., Craig, X., & Lehman, W.(2004) Electron Microscopy and 3D Reconstruction of Dimeric Aldolase on F-Actin.
-The Biophysical Society, Baltimore, MD 14-18 February.
+(Abstract Sample) Pirani, A., Allen, K.N., Tolan, D.R., Craig, X., & Lehman, W.(2004)

-References should be ordered alphabetically in the final Reference List.
-If a given first author has multiple citations, these should be ordered chronologically in the list (starting with the earliest publication).
-If a given first author has multiple papers in a single year, they should be designated by "a" and "b" (e.g., Doe et al., 1988a; Doe et al., 1988b, etc.), and should be ordered alphabetically by last name of second author.

-All references included in the final Reference List must be cited at least once within the text of the thesis, and all references cited within the text must be included in the final Reference List.

-- (ii) Citations within text should provide author(s) and date, and be provided in parenthesis.
+Electron Microscopy and 3D Reconstruction of Dimeric Aldolase on F-Actin.
+The Biophysical Society, Baltimore, MD iii.
+Citations within text should provide author(s) and date, and be provided in parenthesis.
 If two authors, use Doe & Smith; if more than two authors, use Doe et al. If multiple citations are given, they are to be separated by semicolons, and ordered by year.
 That is, the above references would be cited in the text as (Pauling, 1960; Monod et al., 1962; Smith & Borgeat, 1985; Pirani et. al., 2004).
-If one discusses a specific study within the text, include only the year in parentheses; for example, "Monod et al. (1962) showed that..." - 3.
+If one discusses a specific study within the text, include only the year in parentheses; for example, "Monod et al. (1962) showed that..."

+14-18 February.

 Preparation and Submission of a Ph.D.
-Dissertation/Thesis in MCBB.
-Conferral of the Ph.D. degree in MCBB is dependent upon the successful preparation and defense of a Ph.D. thesis on original research conducted by the student.
+Dissertation/Thesis in MCBB: Conferral of the Ph.D. degree in MCBB is dependent upon the successful preparation and defense of a Ph.D. thesis on original research conducted by the student.
 There are three Ph.D. thesis deadlines per year.
 A precise timetable for completion of essential steps in submission of a Ph.D. thesis can be obtained from the Graduate School office.
 A timetable for the preparation and defense of the dissertation can be found at the end of this section.
-These steps, and MCBB Program requirements and guidelines, are summarized briefly here. - a.
+These steps, and MCBB Program requirements and guidelines, are summarized briefly here.

+a.
 Approximately 9 months prior to the proposed graduation date, a formal Dissertation Prospectus (thesis outline) must be submitted to the Graduate School Office.
 The thesis outline should be prepared in consultation with, and approval of, the first and second readers.
 The Director of the MCBB Program must also approve it.
 This document generally provides an outline of the major chapters and subheadings to be included in the Ph.D. thesis.
 The Thesis Outline is approximately 3 to 7 typed, double-spaced pages.
-It is recommended that the outline be approved by the Thesis Committee before final submission. - b.
+It is recommended that the outline be approved by the Thesis Committee before final submission.

+b.
 At least 3 months prior to the proposed graduation date, a Diploma Application must be completed and submitted to the Graduate School.
 Diploma applications are available from the Graduate School, and simply indicate the student's desire to be considered for the next graduation date.
-If that deadline passes, and the thesis is not yet complete and defended, another Diploma Application needs to be submitted for the subsequent deadline. - c.
-Approximately two months before the defense, the student should meet with the MCBB Administrative Coordinator to review the timeline and requirements for graduation. - d.
+If that deadline passes, and the thesis is not yet complete and defended, another Diploma Application needs to be submitted for the subsequent deadline.

+- c.
+Approximately two months before the defense, the student should meet with the Graduate Program Specialist to review the timeline and requirements for graduation. - d.
 At least 3 weeks prior to the Dissertation Defense: - i.
 An Abstract of the dissertation must be submitted to the Graduate School Office.
-This Abstract (maximum of 350 words) must be approved by the first and second readers, and by the MCBB Director.

-format is approved.
+This Abstract (maximum of 350 words) must be approved by the first and second readers, and by the MCBB Director. - ii.
+For formatting purposes only, the draft of the dissertation should be submitted to GRS by attaching the draft to an email message to grsrec@bu.edu.
+Notification will be sent if the format is approved.

 Because the formatting of the dissertation can be very time consuming; it is advised that all formatting issues be resolved prior to the dissertation defense.
-Following the defense, allow ample time is required to complete all corrections and content revisions that are required by the Defense Committee; 7-14 days for rewrites is advised.
+Following the defense, ample time is required to complete all corrections and content revisions that are required by the Defense Committee; 7-14 days for rewrites is advised.